Tellwut Review – The Full Story

 This site is not a bad choice for adult residents of the United States and Canada.

 However for anyone living outside the two countries, the best suggestion would be to look for alternative web panels that cater to your country or region – particularly ones that provide multiple means of payment including cash, PayPal and debit/credit cards rather than simple gift cards or merchandise.
-Swagbucks and MySurvey, the two best sites we at Survey Say have found, both offer Paypal payments as well as a variety of gift cards.
+Swagbucks and MySurvey, the two best sites we have found, both offer PayPal payments as well as a variety of gift cards.